sumanj/frankencert/README.md

-- If you want to perform differential testing (i.e. compare your SSL/TLS client's behavior with other libraries' behaviors for a given franekencert), you can do so by running SSL clients using those libraries and connecting to a server serving the frankencert.
+- If you want to perform differential testing (i.e. compare your SSL/TLS client's behavior with other libraries' behaviors for a given franekencert), you can do so by running SSL clients using those libraries (some samples are available in `differential_testing_sample_clients.tar.gz`) and connecting to a server serving the frankencert.
 The following example shows how to do this for OpenSSL.
     - Start a SSL server serving the target frankencert using: `./test_ssl_server.py frankencert_name port_no`,
       where `frankencert_name` is the path of the target frankencert and `port_no` is the port the server